nemuru-eng/checkout-js-example/01-using_checkout_session_component/README.md

-# Create and mount a new checkout session
+# Using Checkout Session component

-This example will teach you how to create a checkout session and mount Nemuru's checkout session component in your website.
-This is a pre-built component that will handle the payment process for you.
+This example will teach you how to create a checkout session and mount Nemuru's Checkout Session component in your website.
+This is a pre-built, all-in-one component that will handle the payment process for you.

-If you want to learn how to re-open an existing checkout session, check the [Re-open an existing checkout session](../03-reopening_checkout_session/README.md) example.
+If you want to learn how to re-open an existing checkout session, check the [Re-open an existing checkout session](../03-reopening_checkout_session_component/README.md) example.

-If you prefer not to use the checkout session component, you can use the [Payment Methods](../02-using_payment_methods/README.md) example.
+If you prefer not to use the checkout session component, you can use the [Payment Intent component](../02-using_payment_intent_component/README.md) example to create a specific payment intent and mount the Payment Intent component in your website.

 ## Running the sample